 The Town of Cary, NC, needed to provide its e-scooter policy recommendations to the Town Council.
 The Town decided to take a data-driven approach before they made any decisions to gain insights from residents.

 Initial: 1 Thousand USD

 The Town wanted to take a data-driven and strategic approach to e-scooters to figure out what was best for its community within the context of its recently adopted comprehensive community plan.

 It was important for Cary to look not just at what other neighboring cities were doing, but to also understand what their citizens’ felt about the transportation innovation.
 Cary wanted to gauge broader public perceptions about the e-scooters and measure their impact on the community.

-Zencity automatically aggregated city-wide resident-generated data points from sources like social media, local news sources, and more.
-With the use of advanced AI, the data was categorized, sorted, and tagged a negative, positive, or neutral score over a three month period.
+The city used the Zencity platform to automatically aggregated city-wide resident-generated data points from sources like social media, local news sources, and more.
+With the use of advanced AI, the data was categorized, sorted, and tagged a negative, positive, or neutral score over a three-month period.
 The Town then the results to present its recommendations to the Town Council.